 32. Write a fractured nursery rhyme

 Wixie has an entire folder of templates you can use to write a fractured version of your favorite nursery rhyme.
-Search "fracture" or browse Templates>Writing>Poetry>Fracture Nursery Rhymes.
+Search "fracture" or browse Curriculum>Writing>Poetry>Fracture Nursery Rhymes.
 Have fun! (template)

-33. Create a thank you card for your teacher
+33. Create a thank you card for a staff member or teacher

 35. Create a book bento